How Long Does It Take to Become a Profitable Day Trader?

 - Refusing to journal because "I'll remember"

-- Learning from random YouTube videos with no structure
+- Learning from random YouTube with no structure

-- Blaming the market instead of examining your decisions
+- Blaming the market instead of looking at your decisions

-The traders I've mentored who progress fastest all share the same traits: they journal, they follow their risk rules, and they're honest about their mistakes.
-None of them had special talent.
-They just did the boring work that most people skip.
+The students who progress fastest all share the same traits.
+They journal.
+They follow their risk rules.
+They're honest about their mistakes.
+None of them are unusually talented.
+They just do the boring work everyone else skips.

 How Do You Know When You're Actually Profitable?